-- Case split mode sometimes gives a unnecessarily complex RHS for some clause when the solution consists of several clauses. - The special constraints that apply to codata are not respected by Agsy.
-Agsy treats codata just like data. - Agsy has universe subtyping, so sometimes suggests solutions not accepted by Agda. - Universe polymorphism is only partially supported.
+- Case split mode sometimes gives a unnecessarily complex RHS for some clause when the solution consists of several clauses. - · Agsy has universe subtyping, so sometimes suggests solutions not accepted by Agda. - Universe polymorphism is only partially supported.
 Agsy may fail when trying to construct universe polymorphic definitions, but will probably succeed (with respect to this) when constructing terms which refer to, or whose type is defined in terms of, universe polymorphic definitions. - In case split and disproving modes, the current goal may not depend on any other meta variables.
 For disproving mode this means that there may be implicitly universally quantified but not existentially quantified stuff. - Searching for simultaneous solutions of several holes does not combine well with parameterised modules and recursive calls.